arnesson/cordova-plugin-firebase/README.md

 This adds the `REVERSED_CLIENT_ID` from the `GoogleService-Info.plist` to the list of custom URL schemes in your Xcode project, so you don't need to do this manually.

 ### enrollSecondAuthFactor
-Enrolls a phone number as a second factor for multi-factor authentication (MFA).
+Enrolls a user-specified phone number as a second factor for multi-factor authentication (MFA).

+- As with [verifyPhoneNumber](#verifyphonenumber), this may require the user to manually input the verification code received in an SMS message.
+    - In this case, once the user has entered the code, `enrollSecondAuthFactor` will need to be called again with the `credential` option used to specified the `code` and verification `id`.
-- This involves a similar verification flow to [verifyPhoneNumber](#verifyphonenumber) and therefore has the same pre-requisites and requirements.
+- This function involves a similar verification flow to [verifyPhoneNumber](#verifyphonenumber) and therefore has the same pre-requisites and requirements.
 - See the Firebase MFA documentation for [Android](https://cloud.google.com/identity-platform/docs/android/mfa) and [iOS](https://cloud.google.com/identity-platform/docs/ios/mfa) for more information on MFA-specific setup requirements.

-A user-specified phone number is verified then enrolled for use if MFA during the sign in flow.

-As with [verifyPhoneNumber](#verifyphonenumber), this may require the user to manually input the verification code received in an SMS message.
-In this case, once the user has entered the code, `enrollSecondAuthFactor` will need to be called again with the `credential` option used to specified the `code` and verification `id`.

 **Parameters**:
-- {function} success - callback function to invoke either upon
+- {function} success - callback function to invoke either upon:
     - successful enrollment: will be passed `true` as an argument
     - user-entered verification code required: will be passed a `credential` object with a verification `id`.
 - {function} error - callback function which will be passed a {string} error message as an argument